pratik568/pratik568/README.md

 - 👋 Hi, I’m @pratik568
 - 👀 I’m interested in ... learning
-- 🌱 I’m currently learning ... html, css
+- 🌱 I’m currently learning ... html, css, javascript, react js, node js, express js, mongoDB, sql
 - 💞️ I’m looking to collaborate on ... web development
-- 📫 How to reach me ... pratik.srivastava_cs19@gla.ac.in
+- 📫 How to reach me ... sripkumar23@gla.ac.in

 <!---
 pratik568/pratik568 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.